IceWreck/HookMsg/README.md

 # HookMsg

-Create webhooks (remote triggers) to execute scripts (bash, python, whatever) on your machine.
-Also kind of a notification system and gotify alternative.
+Create webhooks (remote triggers) to execute scripts (bash, python, whatever) on your machine (kind of like a simpler [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface)).
+It also acts like a notification system and gotify alternative.

-**Requirements:**
+**Optional Requirements:**
 * A matrix homeserver like Dendrite.
 * Telegram bot api key for tg messages.
 * SMTP server for emails.